Interfaces and Quantum Algebras, I: Stable Envelopes: Introduction

 In Section \ref{sec:SQM_section} we proceed to analyze the mass Janus in one-dimensional theories using the standard tools of the supersymmetric quantum mechanics \cite{Witten:1982im}.
 We show that the flows of the complexified flavor torus $\mathbf{A}_\C$ on $X$, which are involved in the construction of stable envelopes, are gradient flows for the Morse function typical to theories with four supercharges.
 This Morse function depends on the real masses $m$, which can be intuitively thought of as the external ``force'' fueling the flow.
-In case of theories with eight supercharges, the Morse function only has critical points of middle-dimensional index, hence the corresponding flows do not contribute to the exact vacua \cite{Witten:1982im}.
-They do play an important role, however, when mass changes with time.
-In particular, in the limit when masses are switched off abruptly at $y=0$ in the supersymmetric fashion, which amounts to adding a term $\sim\frac{\partial f}{\partial y}$ to the action ($f$ is the Morse function), something interesting happens.
-Supersymmetric ground states, represented by the wave functions sharply peaked at the isolated classical massive vacua, become suddenly supported on the full repelling manifolds of those vacua (cf. \cite{Frenkel:2006fy}).
-The latter are spanned by all gradient flows starting at a given critical point of $f$, with the multi-component trajectories (the so-called broken flows) taken into account.
-In the absence of equivariant parameters, this process is somewhat singular, as the repelling/attracting manifolds are non-compact.
-Turning on the equivariant parameters makes the problem well defined, and indeed one finds the non-trivial transitions between the vacua induced by the changing mass.
+In case of theories with eight supercharges, the critical points of the Morse function all have the zero index.
+The corresponding flows do not lift the approximate vacua \cite{Witten:1982im}.
+However, if we let masses (and $f$) change over time, the gradient flows do play important role.
+In order to make the mass (and, more generally, the Morse function $f$) change with time in a supersymmetric fashion, one adds a term $\sim\frac{\partial f}{\partial y}$ to the action.

+Then, something interesting happens.
+The supersymmetric ground states, whose wave functions are, in the WKB approximation, peaked at the isolated classical massive vacua/critical points of $f$, become, actually, supported on the full repelling manifolds of those critical points/descending manifolds/Morse cells (cf. \cite{Frenkel:2006fy,Frenkel:2007ux,Frenkel:2008vz}).
+The latter are the unions of the trajectories (i.e. unparametrized images) of all the gradient flows starting at a given critical point of $f$.
+The subtle part of this definition concerns the contribution of the so-called broken flows.
+Another subtlety comes from the non-compact nature of the repelling/attracting manifolds.
+We make the problem well defined by turning on the equivariant parameters.
+Indeed, one finds non-trivial transition ampltiudes between the isolated vacua, transitions, induced by the changing mass.